Top Eleven Hotel Pet Peeves

 Fifty Years of Hotel Experiences

-Although most of the hotels afforded great accommodations, I still have had some bad rooms and service which I detail in this hub.
+Although most of the hotels afforded great accommodations, I still have had some bad rooms and services which I detail in this article.
 The following are my top eleven hotel pet peeves.

 Shower in a Small Bathroom

 Air-Conditioners Don't Work Properly

 About eleven years ago, the government booked me a room in an older hotel in Chiang Mai, Thailand.
 The A/C made a lot of noise and didn't cool my room very well.
 After notifying the hotel staff, I had to wait for one hour to have it repaired.